AlawnXu/XMLBaseParser/README.md

 # XMLBaseParser
-Generic XML Parser that returns a parsed JSON-like object structure
+Generic XML Parser that returns a parsed object structure